crisfeim/crisfe.im/content/posts/2025.05.13.making-the-ai-suffer-so-you-dont-have-to/index.md

 ## Conclusions

-Although this experiment has clear limitations —like the dependency on precise specifications and lack of exhaustive testing— I find it a promising approach.
+Although this experiment has clear limitations, like the dependency on precise specifications and lack of exhaustive testing, I find it a promising approach.

 Automating the test and correction cycle can free up time for more relevant development tasks, as long as the problem is well-scoped.
 In that sense, this type of system could be especially useful for repetitive or highly structured tasks.

 The real challenge isn't in the model's technical capacity, but in how to integrate these tools into daily workflow without adding more friction.
-I'd say it's not a power problem, because even with current model limitations, the approach can be useful, but a user experience problem.
+I'd say it's not a technical problem, because rather a user experience one: The tech is there, we just need to find effective ways of leveraging it.

 ## Future Ideas

 There are many things left to explore.
 This first version was a proof of concept focused on the simplest possible flow, but there's room to make the system more robust, flexible, and useful in real contexts.

 Some directions I'd be interested in exploring:

+- Look for truly useful ways to leverage this flow
+- Use better models (*Claude* and *ChatGPT*)
 - Integrate a real testing framework.
 - Automatically generate tests for common structures with mocking.
 - Use snapshots as a specification source and validate model output with snapshot assertions.